syntest-framework/syntest-framework/plugins/plugin-javascript-event-listener-state-storage/README.md

-# State Storage plugin for the SynTest Core.
+# State Storage plugin for the SynTest JavaScript.